vishakiv/Margins_To_Main_Stage/README.md

 ![Women’s football Bans](assets/images/football_bans.png)

-These bans decimated the women’s game and created an deeply unequal playing field, the effects of which we still see when it comes to international competition and tournaments.termin
+These bans decimated the women’s game and created an deeply unequal playing field, the effects of which we still see when it comes to international competition and tournaments.